-The induction of Artificial intelligence is gradually impacted the recruitment landscape.
-Dr Nathan Mondragon, Chief Industrial Organisational Psychologist at HireVue compares the bias nature of human against Artificial Intelligence.
+The induction of Artificial intelligence is gradually transforming the recruitment landscape.
+Dr Nathan Mondragon, Chief Industrial Organisational Psychologist at HireVue, compares the biased nature of humans with that of Artificial Intelligence.

 While we tend to focus on the fears of an autonomous future, there has been little discussion about how machines are actually benefiting industries and augmenting humans.
 For instance, in the recruitment industry, there has been a significant uptake and investment by companies of all sizes, integrating Artificial Intelligence (AI) and machine learning into the hiring process over the last few years.
 Companies are employing these solutions in order to save time and money for both themselves and for candidates, as well as to help them widen their talent pool and hire greater and more diverse talent.